 “It is a pleasure to meet you, Mr. Bingley.
-We heard Netherfield had been let at last.”
+We heard Netherfield had been recently let.”
 She smiled and looked up at him with a raised brow.
-“And we have heard all about you.”
+“And, I might add, we have heard all about you.”

 “No, we did not gain any intelligence from him.
 My father is a man who loves to tease, and while we all wanted him to tell us about our new neighbour, he conveniently deflected our questions with answers that were not at all informative.”

 A surprised look crossed Mr. Bingley’s face.
-“As I have not yet met many people in the neighbourhood, where could the account come from?”
+“As I have not yet met many people in the neighbourhood, from where could the account come?”
 He grimaced teasingly.
 “I hope you have not heard anything too dreadful.”

-Elizabeth looked ahead and smiled, thinking it was nice to have a new face in the neighbourhood – particularly a new, handsome gentleman’s face.
-The gentleman was tall, with sandy blonde hair, bright blue eyes, and a ready smile.
+Elizabeth looked ahead and smiled, thinking it was nice to have a new face in the neighbourhood – particularly one who was handsome and agreeable.
+Standing alongside him, she acknowledged that he was tall, had a medium stature, and a ready smile.
 In the short time since encountering him, she had sketched his character to be quite amiable, lively, and altogether charming.

 “Mr. Bingley, I fear we would have heard about you even if you had not met a single person here.
-You must understand that any time someone new moves into the – or even just passes through the neighbourhood – there is always a great deal of speculation about who the person is, what they are like, and anything else of interest.”
+You must understand that any time someone new moves into the neighbourhood – or even just passes through it – there is always a great deal of conjecture about who the person is, what they are like, and anything else of interest.”
 Elizabeth shrugged.
-“So you see, what we heard was likely not based on someone having met you at all.”
+“So you see, what we heard was likely not based on someone having met you at all, but merely speculative rumours.”

 “I understand completely,” Mr. Bingley said, looking down as he scuffed the dirt with his boot.
-He glanced at Elizabeth with a twinkle in his eye.
-“But pray, do I want to hear the stories about me?”
+He glanced up at Elizabeth with a twinkle in his eye.
+“But pray, do I want to hear the stories that were circulated about me?”